buzzqw/TUS/OBSS/markdown-separati/en/32-poisons-potions-and-diseases.md

 If you are exposed to different poisons, you must make a Saving Throw for each type of poison taken.

 >> **Poison?**: {Poison is a double-edged sword.
-As long as you're using it, it's fine, but if someone uses it against you, maybe the same one, it becomes a problem.
+As long as you' \*\*re using it, it' \*\*s fine, but if someone uses it against you, maybe the same one, it becomes a problem.
 There are also ethical aspects to using poisons; consider whether your Traits allow you to use poisons and what types.

 ## Applying Poison